Shicheng-Guo/HowtoBook/NCBIFilter/readme.md

 Note: the IF is based on 2019

-1. log in your NCBI
+1. log in your NCBI: https://www.ncbi.nlm.nih.gov/pubmed/

 2. try to search anything and then you will find `Manage Filters` in the right side of the page.

+3. click `Manage Filters` and `creat custom filter`

+4.